Ernest K. Lai

 - University of Pittsburgh, Ph.D.

 Professor Lai joined the Department of Economics at Lehigh University in 2009 after obtaining his doctorate from the University of Pittsburgh.
-A native of Hong Kong, Professor Lai is a game theorist.
+A native of Hong Kong, Professor Lai is a game theorist and experimentalist.
 His research focuses on using the tools of game theory and laboratory experiments to study communication.

 - Game Theory